How to Break Into a Keypad Door Lock | Image Based Guide (Updated)

 Disclaimer

 Articles, products, and services offered on this site are for informational purposes only.
-We recommend using caution and seeking professional advice.
-This site provides general information.
 We are part of the Amazon Services LLC Associates Program, an affiliate advertising program.
 Amazon.com is compensated for sales resulting from links on our website.

-Please review our disclaimer before taking action based on anything you read or see.
+Please review our disclaimer before acting based on anything you read or see.

 You may not think so, but a keypad door lock is an incredibly vulnerable system.
 Because of the small size of its components and the need for them to be separated from the rest of the lock for ease of use, a keypad door lock is more accessible than most other security systems.
 Despite their seeming vulnerability, however, keypad door locks are still proving to be one of the most effective options when it comes to home security.
 Combining intuitive software with a compact design is not easy to crack, but that doesn’t mean they’re impossible.
 Let’s look at how you can break into a keypad door lock.